-- The Authority expects that its capital financing requirement will be nil on 31st March 20232024 and in line with the MHCLG Guidance it expects to charge no MRP in 2023/242024/25. - For capital expenditure loans to third parties that are repaid in annual or more frequent instalments of principal, the Authority will make nil MRP unless (a) the loan is an investment for commercial purposes and no repayment was received in year or (b) an expected credit loss was recognised or increased in-year, but will instead apply the capital receipts arising from principal repayments to reduce the capital financing requirement instead.
+- The Authority expects that its capital financing requirement will be nil on 31st March 2024 and in line with the MHCLG Guidance it expects to charge no MRP in 2024/25. - For capital expenditure loans to third parties, the Authority will make nil MRP unless (a) the loan is an investment for commercial purposes and no repayment was received in year or (b) an expected credit loss was recognised or increased in-year, but will instead apply the capital receipts arising from principal repayments to reduce the capital financing requirement instead.
 In years where there is no principal repayment on loans that are investments for commercial purposes, MRP will be charged in accordance with the MRP policy for the assets funded by the loan, including where appropriate, delaying MRP until the year after the assets become operational.
-While this is not one of the options in the MHCLG Guidance, it is thought to be a prudent approach since it ensures that the capital expenditure incurred in the loan is fully funded over the life of the assets Sufficient MRP will be charged to ensure that the outstanding capital financing requirement (CFR) on the loan is no higher than the principal amount outstanding less the expected credit loss.
-This option was proposed by the government in its recent MRP consultation and in the Authority's view is consistent with the current regulations. - Where loans are made from grant funds, there will be no Capital Finance Requirement and therefore no MRP. - Where former operating leases have been brought onto the balance sheet on 1st April 2022 due to the adoption of the IFRS 16 Leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and/or incentives, then the annual MRP charges will be adjusted so that the total charge to revenue remains unaffected by the new standard. - The table below summarises the MRP Policy.
+Sufficient MRP will be charged to ensure that the outstanding capital financing requirement (CFR) on the loan is no higher than the principal amount outstanding less the expected credit loss.
+This option was proposed by the government in its recent MRP consultation and in the Authority's view is consistent with the current regulations. - Where loans are made from grant funds, there will be no Capital Finance Requirement and therefore no MRP. - Where former operating leases have been brought onto the balance sheet due to the adoption of the IFRS 16 Leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and/or incentives, then the annual MRP charges will be adjusted so that the total charge to revenue remains unaffected by the new standard. - The table below summarises the MRP Policy.